 Background

-Hašek in Kraków
+Jaroslav Hašek in Kraków

-Jaroslav Hašek visited the area in the summer of 1901 and again in July 1903[a].
-According to his own account he was on the latter occasion arrested after having crossed over to Russian Poland without his documents in proper order.
-In 1905 Světozor published the story Mezi tuláky (Amongst tramps), where Hašek described his stay in the city prison[c].
-The story even appeared in the Czech-American newspaper Dennice novověku (Cleveland, Ohio) in May that year, and in addition it was published by Besedy lidu.
+This information fits well with Hašek's story Justice in Russia[b].
+According to this tale he had arrived from Zakopane and was arrested after having crossed over to Russian Poland without his documents in order.
+In 1905 Světozor published the story Amongst tramps where Hašek described his stay in the city prison[c].
+This story was even printed in the Czech-American newspaper Dennice novověku (Cleveland, Ohio) in May the same year.

 Military